0x00002a/handybars/README.md

     prop_4: SimpleEnumProp,
 }
 ```

-Example on using the above enums and structs:
+It also works on nested structs:

 ```rust
 # #[cfg(feature = "macros")]
 # use handybars::{ Context, Variable, handybars_value};